National Day for Truth and Reconciliation

 September 30 is National Day for Truth and Reconciliation and Orange Shirt Day.
 It is an important day to acknowledge and honour the generational and inter-generational survivors of residential schools and those who did not make it home.

-This provides the NAIT community with an opportunity to:
+This provides the NAIT community with an opportunity to listen, learn, understand and change.

-NAIT will observe the National Day for Truth and Reconciliation with a series of online and in-person events and workshops in September and October.
-A formal flag-lowering ceremony will be held on September 29.
+NAIT will observe the National Day for Truth and Reconciliation with a series of online and in-person events and workshops in September.
+A formal flag-lowering ceremony will be held on September 27.

-See below for events and activities, workshops and ways to participate.
+See below for events and activities, and ways to participate.

 Events and activities